datacentricdesign/iob22/computational-thinking/environment.md

 ![creating new file]({{site.baseurl}}/assets/images/create_new_file.png)

-There are more button and functionalities on _Replit_, but so far this is all we need to know to get started.
-Let's jump in the first Python programming assignment!
+There are more buttons and functionalities on _Replit_.
+But this is all we need to know to get started.
+So let's jump in the first Python programming assignment!

 # Embed your code in Discourse

-In order to include your Replit directly into your post on Discourse, you can embed it using the 'Copy embed code' button.
+Note: To include your Replit directly into your post on Discourse, you can embed it using the 'Copy embed code' button.
+{: .fs-5 .ls-10 .code-example .bg-yellow-000}

 ![embed code in discourse]({{site.baseurl}}/assets/images/embed-snippet.gif)